allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 ---

-Let's say a dataset has a microscope viewing area is 3200 µm wide by 2400 µm tall, and there are 5 minutes (`=300 seconds`) between each frame.
+Let's say a dataset has a microscope viewing area 3200 µm wide by 2400 µm tall, and there are 5 minutes (`=300 seconds`) between each frame.
 We also want to show the timestamp in colony time, which started 30 minutes (`=1800 seconds`) before the start of the recording.

 The manifest file would look something like this: